chooseMoneychooseMediachooseShoppingchoose

 The FSA thought that customers might think that the insurance would provide financial cover for the money fraudulently taken from their bank account, when, in fact, it's only designed to cover the administration costs associated with recovering your identity, for example.

-That's a concern about the value of ID theft insurance that many consumer groups have held for years.
+As we discuss here, that's a concern about the value of ID theft insurance that many consumer groups have held for years.

 "ID theft insurance is a product that most people will never use yet hundreds of thousands of policies have been sold, which raises serious questions about the sales practices being employed," Peter Vicary-Smith, chief executive of the consumer organisation Which?, has commented.